 The search for an engagement ring is one that is often fraught with stress, confusion, and misinformation.
 The number of decisions involved in the specific design and details of a ring can be overwhelming for even jewellery industry experts, so what hope does the average man have in navigating this mine field?

-While this may seem obvious, when most people they start out on the journey of searching for that perfect engagement ring to represent their love, they aren’t aware of what they actually get for their hard earned.
+While this may seem obvious, when most people they start out on the journey of searching for that perfect engagement ring to represent their love, they aren’t aware of what they actually get for their hard earned money.
 Knowing how much you want to spend will allow the jeweller to advise you the best course to take with your search for the perfect engagement ring!

 Coloured stones are a popular way to get more bang for your buck, as you can get a much larger stone than a similarly priced diamond.
 Since Princess Diana’s ring was given to Kate Middleton, the popularity of Ceylon Sapphires has driven a trend in coloured stone engagement rings!